Joaquim Cardozo: Poet

-His first poems date back to 1924, however the first book Poems only appeared in 1947 due to the pure insistence of his friends.
+His first poems date back to 1924; however, the first book Poems only appeared in 1947 due to the insistence of his friends.
 Joaquim Cardozo, who had a prodigious memory, knew all his poems by heart and did not modify them, not even a single comma, when he recited them publicly at different periods.I'm not really a poet.
 My life is full of gaps in poetry. — Joaquim CardozoHe lived with modernist poets, such as Manuel Bandeira and João Cabral de Melo Neto, having published several books between 1946 and 1975, using as themes mainly his native Recife and the Brazilian Northeast.
 He was also a translator and art critic.
 He held Chair 39 at the Academia Pernambucana de Letras.
 Elected on February 18, 1975, he took office on September 6, 1977, one year before his death.

 In total, eleven books authored by him were published, of which the inaugural Poems stand out, which had a preface by the poet Carlos Drummond de Andrade, one of his greatest admirers, as well as two of his theatrical works, O Coronel de Macambira and De uma Noite de Festa, and his Complete Poems.
 A Lit Book and Nine Dark Songs was his last book, published posthumously.
 His work in the press includes time at Diario de Pernambuco as a cartoonist, and stints as collaborator and director of Revista do Norte, Revista do Patrimônio Histórico and the magazines Para Todos and Módulo.